 - Make your teen breakfast.
-The American School Counselor Association points out that eating a good breakfast helps provide your brain fuel for staying focused which can of course, enhance test performance.
+Eating a good breakfast helps provide your brain fuel for staying focused which can of course, enhance test performance.

 - If high stakes college admission is the issue, help your teen understand that there are other options.
 There are schools that do not require SAT or ACT tests for admission, or there is community college.
-On top of that, scores are not the only deciding factor in college admissions, according to Peterson's, a big player in the world of test prep.
+On top of that, scores are not the only deciding factor in college admissions.

 - Encourage good study habits.
 Help your teen set aside times specific to studying for big tests.
 Not cramming will help reduce last minute test anxiety.

 - Help your teen advocate for himself.
 If testing is a chronic issue, suggest he go to his teachers and ask about extra credit or alternative methods of demonstrating that he knows the information.
 While not every teacher will say yes to all requests, most teachers will appreciate a student who is taking responsibility for his grades and education.
 By opening up a dialogue, your student may well be setting the stage for success - even if he never does particularly well on a test.

 Tiredness is a common problem for many teenagers.
 In some school districts, the bus comes at 6:30 AM, forcing students to get up far earlier than their natural sleep cycles would wish.
 In fact, so prevalent is the problem the American Academy of Pediatrics issued a statement in 2014 recommending that middle and high school classes start no earlier than 8:30 in the morning.
 However, their research found that 40 percent of high schools start before eight in the morning.